jxxcarlson/math-markdown/README.md

 I addition increased speed, using `Differ` results in a smoother user experience, since only small parts of the document being edited need to be re-processed.

+## Running without Math

+MMarkdown can also be used as a pure Elm, plain old Markdown parser, with the paragraph-centric caveat above.
+See `./app-plain`